-The euro has meant that you can pay by cash anywhere in the euro area just as easily as at home.
-But at present it's not so easy if you want to pay for goods or services electronically in another euro area country, for example with your bank debit card, which is how many people want to make payments today.
-And when you want to transfer money from your home bank account to an account in another euro area country, the payment can take much longer, and sometimes the receiver does not get the full amount.
+The introduction of the euro has helped to make a cash payment anywhere in the euro area just as easy as at home.
+But until recently it was not so easy to pay for goods or services electronically in another euro area country, for example with your bank debit card - a means of payment favoured by many Europeans today.
+And when you wanted to transfer money from your home bank account to an account in another euro area country, the payment could take much longer, and sometimes the beneficiary did not get the full amount.

-The Single Euro Payments Area (or 'SEPA' for short) will change all this.
-It will make all electronic payments in the euro area as easy as cash payments are now.
-It will mean that you can make fast and secure transfers between bank accounts anywhere in the euro area.
-And if you are shopping abroad, you will also be able to use your bank debit card to make a payment in euro, just as you would do at home.
+The Single Euro Payments Area (or “SEPA” for short) changed all this.
+It made all electronic payments in the euro area as easy as cash payments.
+You can make fast and secure transfers between bank accounts anywhere in the euro area.
+And if you are shopping abroad, you can also use your bank debit card to make a payment in euro, as you would in your home country.

-But more than that, it will also mean better banking services for everyone: transparent pricing, valuable guarantees ensuring that your payments are received promptly and in full, and banks taking responsibility if something goes wrong with your payment.
+It also means better banking services for all: transparent pricing, valuable guarantees ensuring that your payments are received promptly and in full, and banks assuming responsibility if something goes wrong with your payment.

 I have a personal bank account in the euro area.
 What will SEPA mean for me?